jcortell/blog/site/content/post/2017-06-27-microsoft-advisory-board.md

 Last Tuesday, June 20, I was invited to participate in the III Microsoft Partner Advisory Council, which took place at [The Hawksmoor Guildhall](http://thehawksmoor.com/locations/guildhall/), London.

-As usual, business talk, nice lunch, and... a funny wall list (check out the pics)
+As usual, business talk and a nice lunch.
+One curiosity: we met in a 'secret room' called The Sublime Society of Beef Steaks (founded in the year 1735), and there were no vegetarian options on the menu.
+I wonder what the team at Redmond would think of that :-)